mui/tech-challenge-react/README.md

 In practice, such a solution would require dozens of hours to reach the high-quality bar we expect MUI components to have (if not > 100 hours).
 To keep the challenge short, we will focus on solving a subset of the problem:

 - you may drop behaviors that have a too high time opportunity cost.
-Please **document the behaviors your drop and why**.
+Please **document the behaviors you drop and why**.
 - don't write documentation but enough to see how to use the component, e.g. one demo.
 - only one browser support (of your choice)
 - no touch screen support